 That all sounds quite intense.
 Was there any support if it all got a bit much?

 Yeah so much.
-They had CBT [cognitive behavioral therapy] and NLP [neurolinguistic programming] on tap.
+They had CBT [cognitive behavioural therapy] and NLP [neurolinguistic programming] on tap.
 So if it was causing you any damage, you're not going to go mad.
 But of course people drop out of drama school all the time.
 It is a really intense process and it's not for everyone.
-Have you seen the film 20 Days of Sodom?
+Have you seen the film 20 Days Of Sodom?
 Actors had to make that film.
 They're preparing us, not necessarily for roles as intense as that, but in the real world of theatre and film, you're going to be asked to do some really crazy shit.
 So it's important to have the chance to do it with people you trust and respect.

 So at the end of it all, do you feel like there's method to the madness?